 6 Habits Every Telecommuter Should Implement to Build Rapport

-Congratulations!
-You’ve finally landed a job that has a benefit you’ve wanted for a long time: working from home.
-Say hello to a road rage free day, pajama pants, and slippers (or no shoes, if you prefer.)
+Whether you ever aspired to telecommute or not, you’re now working from home.
+Perks?
+Say hello to a road rage free day, sweat pants, and slippers (or no shoes, if you prefer.)

 6. Overcommunicate.
-Remember that folks in the office might assume you already know office news.
-So check in regularly.
-Ask if there is any news around the office that you should know.
+Remember that folks across departments might assume you already know company news.
+So check in with fellow remote workers to stay connected.
+Ask if there are any new developments you should catch up on.

 View current job postings